Journal of Analytical Psychology

 The Jan Lee Prize for Analysis and the Arts is awarded to a paper published in UK psychoanalytic and Jungian analytic Journals in the last year that demonstrates a creative approach to the arts from an analytic perspective.
 The ‘arts’ is defined broadly to include film, music, television, dance and the fine arts generally.
 The prize is an award of £500 given to the author directly.

-published in the February 2012 issue of JAP
+published in the April 2013 issue of The International Journal of Psychoanalysis

 Read the Prize Committee's comments on the winning paper here.

 The Michael Fordham prize is awarded annually for the paper published in the JAP in the previous year that demonstrates the most creative and original approach to clinical analytic thinking.
 The prize of £250 is awarded by the Editors in consultation with the Journal Editorial Committee.

 Michael Fordham believed that clinical work must always be at the heart of analytic thinking since it provides the data on which theory is based and the context in which it must be tested.
 The prize aims to promote this approach to the development of analytical psychology.

 The 2013 prize has been awarded to: